-Key Idea 4: The skills of historical analysis include the ability to: explain the significance of historical evidence; weigh the importance, reliability, and validity of evidence; understand the concept of multiple causation; understand the importance of changing and competing interpretations of different historical developments.
-Performance Indicator - Explore different experiences, beliefs, motives, and traditions of people living in their neighborhoods, communities, and State.
+Key Idea 4: The skills of historical analysis include the ability to: explain the significance of historical evidence; weigh the importance, reliability, and validity of evidence; understand the concept of multiple causations; understand the importance of changing and competing interpretations of different historical developments.
+Performance Indicator - Explore different experiences, beliefs, motives, and traditions of people living in their neighborhoods, communities, and state.

-Performance Indicator - View historic events through the eyes of those who were there, as shown in their art, writings, music, and artifacts.
+Performance Indicator - View historic events through the eyes of those who were present during that time period, as shown in their art, writings, music, and artifacts.